tobozo/M5Stack-SD-Updater/README.md

 🔘 OPTIONAL:
 ------------
+The M5Stack automatically detects and uses the [M5Stack-Faces](https://github.com/m5stack/faces) addon (gameboy only).

-The JoyPSP Controls for M5Stack SD Menu necessary code can safely be disabled in the menu example.
+The JoyPSP Controls for M5Stack SD Menu necessary code is now disabled in the menu example but the code stays here and can be used as a boilerplate for any other two-wires input device.

-It's using a [4 Wires PSP JoyPad breakout](https://www.google.fr/search?q=psp+joypad+breakout) on Pins 35 and 36, which are appropriate for analog reading.
+The code is optimized for a [4 Wires PSP JoyPad breakout](https://www.google.fr/search?q=psp+joypad+breakout) on Pins 35 and 36, but it shouldn't be a problem to adapt/extend to other analog joystick models.

-The JoyPSP only handles up/down actions for the meantime, more controls will be added soon.

 KNONW ISSUES
 ------------
+*qrcode.h not found*, or *duplicate declarations* errors can occur during compilation of M5Stack-SD-Menu.ino.

+Reason: M5Stack recently embedded the `qrcode.h` library into their own core, but the current M5Stack-SD-Menu.ino is using a version of qrcode.h bundled with a more recent version of [M5Stack (0.1.7)](https://github.com/m5stack/M5Stack/releases/tag/0.1.7).
+If your version of M5stack library is older, Arduino IDE will probably complain.

+Solution 1: comment out one of the two includes in M5Stack-SD-Menu.ino:

+`#include "qrcode.h"` ← use this with M5Stack-Core 0.1.6 and older, comment out the other one

+or

+`#include "utilities/qrcode.h` ← use this with M5Stack-Core 0.1.7, comment out the other one

+Solution 2: in your library manager, downgrade the M5Stack-SD-Menu to the previous version (0.0.1) until you update M5Stack library

-Compilation #pragma warnings/errors in the Arduino IDE can be solved by setting the debug level to "default" in the Arduino preferences window.
+Compilation `#pragma` warnings/errors in the Arduino IDE can be solved by setting the debug level to `default` in the Arduino preferences window.
 See [#3](https://github.com/tobozo/M5Stack-SD-Updater/issues/3)

 vMicro: currently can't compile at all, see [#5](https://github.com/tobozo/M5Stack-SD-Updater/issues/5).
 Looking for a solution that works with both vMicro and Arduino IDE.